Analyzing and Tuning Warm-up

 -

 Lower the Falcon compile threshold.
 The default threshold is 10K, which means a method must be invoked 10K times before it is put in the compilation queue.
-Lowering this number improves the warm-up curve but means there will be more compilation activity as more methods would be compiled when reaching 5K invocations while not reaching 10K invocations at all with the default value.
+Lowering this number improves the warm-up curve but means there will be more compilation activity as more methods would be compiled when reaching 5K invocations instead of the 10K invocations required with the default value.
 Set the compile threshold using

 .